wilkinsonjack1993/travel-planner/README.md

 I have used [MUI](https://mui.com/) as a design system.
 Other than the main reason of getting the project off the ground quickly, there are a couple of other reasons for this:

 - I really like the structure they use with their theming and philosophy.
 This makes overriding styles and global styles very simple.
+(See theme file for the overrides to the defaults that I used)
 - They have addressed a lot of accessibility requirements out of the box which is useful for users who require screen readers.
 - The documentation is really good.
 - They have some really useful prebuilt components like autocomplete.